 Four principles that work to inform, ground and integrate my understanding and practice.

 Karma is a Krock

-My observation of the notion of karma or at least the Western understanding of it as some kind of ‘cosmic justice system‘, keeps people who believe in it stuck in freeze frame of passivity.
+My observation of the notion of karma or at least the Western understanding of it as some kind of 'cosmic justice system', keeps people who believe in it stuck in freeze frame of passivity.
 It’s a mean notion.
 Harsh, cruel even dangerous.

 Karma pays zero attention to the scorecard.
 Good things happen to 'bad' people and bad things happen to 'good' people all the freakin' time!
 The universe/God/god/Spirit, whatever your term, keeps no tab.